Tein Flex Z review/install

 So I’m on JHP and my addiction just starts spiraling out of control.
 I need some of these, some of those, and if I’m going to do that then I might as well get this too (I’m sure you’ve all been there too ).
 For weeks I keep going back and adjusting my cart, “ehhh I don’t REALLY need this” or “hmmm this is pretty cheap I can always just buy it later” or my favorite ” it’s just a daily, I don’t need this for a daily.”
 One day I was feeling a little down or maybe a little too stressed and I finally decide to jump on JHP and complete my purchase.
 Instantly I’m happy, I realize that it is only momentary happiness, but it just feels so good to click “submit” and have the joy of new car parts coming.
 Once my coilovers arrive I’m so excited I text Ever and he comes over so he can take the pictures of the install process.

-Here is the install steps, then below that is my actual review of the Tein Flex Z’s
+Here are the install steps, then below that is my actual review of the Tein Flex Z’s

 Step 2: Remove stock struts/old struts, you can either do one corner at a time (this will help you use the opposite side for reference for how it all goes back together.)
 Or if you are a bit more experienced with cars then you can just take all four off like it did.

-PLEASE NOTE the new coilers are already on but I’m simply showing you with the blue funnel what bolts you need to remove.
+PLEASE NOTE the new coilovers are already on but I’m simply showing you with the blue funnel what bolts you need to remove.

 ALSO TAKE NOTE HOW THE FORK MUST BE COMPLETELY SEATED AGAINST THE BOTTOM OF THE COILOVER ( this is only for the front ) again the blue funnel is the pointer